-Intentional and Purposeful Play Based Curriculum
+Intentional Play Based Curriculum

 We support the “Intentional and Purposeful Play Based Learning” that has been endorsed by the Ontario Government– Today’s Play ……Tomorrow’s Success!
 Today’s play in early childhood is the best foundation for success in school.
 Play develops many skills that are necessary for children to learn to read and write for success in math and science.
 Play develops behaviors that help children learn all school subjects.
 We observe children playing both indoors and outdoors in different types of play.
 We are able to access children’s growing abilities to direct their own play.
 As children begin to play interactively, we see growth in their abilities to follow the rules of a game, to take turns, to share materials, and to begin to cooperate, solve problems that emerge during play.
 Through play, children actively pose problems, explore solutions and develop understanding of real world concepts of form and function.
 By comparing information gained from each new experience to what they already know, they are actively constructing their knowledge of the way the world works.

 Play is an active, child-initiated process that supports children’s learning throughout the domains of physical, social/emotional, creative, science, math, language and literacy.
 By taking advantage of the highly engaging nature of children’s self-sustained play, and using this as a jumping off point for a deeper exploration of the science concepts involved, staff can generate curriculum units that both integrate child-centered play and maximize children’s learning throughout these domains.
 By thoughtful planning and the use of significant strategies to enhance children’s play experiences, they can integrate specific learning goals and objectives for the group and for individuals, dramatically enhance children’s learning, and meet standards for preschool outcomes in all areas.